11 Knitting Benefits for Mental Health (Science Behind)

 7. Mindfulness Practice: Crafting encourages living in the present moment, a key aspect of mindfulness that can improve overall mental well-being.

 8. Cognitive Function: Learning new patterns and techniques stimulates brain activity, potentially delaying cognitive decline in older adults.
+ONLY IF YOU LEARN NEW TECHNIQUES.

 9. Emotional Regulation: Crafting can serve as a healthy outlet for processing and expressing emotions.